joereddington/paperwriting/grouppaperwriting.md

 * Build evidence of approval
 * Be clear how hard you are working.
 * Arrange to present (NOT email) to them after every sprint.
+* "If you don't get anything from me by X, consider it fine"

 ---